SAFCSP-Team/access-modifier/README.md

 - In the `Employee` class:

-1. Declare private salary property
+1. Declare private salary property.

-2. Create `setSalary()` method to access and update salary property
+2. Create `setSalary()` method with a `public` access modifier, to access and update salary property.

-3. Create `getSalary()` method to get and return salary property data
+3. Create `getSalary()` method with a `public` access modifier, to get and return salary property data.

 <br/>

 - In the `main` function:

-4. Call `setSalary()` method and pass the new salary in the function parameter to access and update the salary property
+4. Call `setSalary()` method and pass the new salary in the function parameter to access and update the salary property.

-5. Call `getSalary()` method and print the id value
+5. Call `getSalary()` method and print the id value.

-6. Print `id` value
+6. Print `id` value.
 <br/>
 <br/>